Alexander-Fransson/GrpcWithTonic/README.md

 * install cargo make with $ cargo install cargo-make $
 * create a make file like in login_server/Makefile.toml
+// Im thinking of maybe creating a function that starts and stops the db
+//  but It will probably be a timing hassle

 ### Encryption functions

+* create crypt module like login_server/src/crypt/mod.rs
+* add argon2 crate
+* create function to hash password like in login_server/src/crypt/mod.rs
+* create public functions to validate and encrypt passwords like login_server/src/crypt/password.rs
+* test password encryption and validation

 ### Login and Register functions